dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-03-bias-variance-trade-off.md

 ### How to reduce high variance?

 You can detect high variance if the training error is much lower than test error.

-### Train and test error are both above the threshold

 If this is the case: